We may earn a commission when you buy through links in our articles. Learn more.

 Braviary

 Known as the valiant Pokémon and clearly inspired by an eagle, Braviary cuts an intimidating figure and is easily one of the best bird Pokémon in the franchise.
 While the first four Pokémon generations take influence from regions in Japan, the United States influences the Unova region, so of course, Game Freak has to include an eagle Pokémon.
-Its colouring even represents the red, white, and blue of the American flag!
+Its coloring even represents the red, white, and blue of the American flag!

-With dual normal/flying-typing, sadly Braviary isn’t quite as cool to use in battle as it is to look at.
+With dual normal/flying-typing, sadly, Braviary isn’t quite as cool to use in battle as it is to look at.
 But it does have a handy dandy new form in Pokémon Legends: Arceus, with the Hisuian Braviary changing to psychic/flying-typing, and sporting a new colour scheme with bright purples and pinks.
 It certainly gets our vote for one of the best Pokémon Legends: Arceus new Pokémon.

 To bring Braviary back down to earth, check out our flying Pokémon weakness guide.